TVietHung305/Socket_Project/README.md

 # Socket_Project
-Simple chat application using Python
+A simple chat application using Python